 About the Author

-The term “thought leader” is nothing more than a way of referring to an expert.
+The term “thought leader” is nothing more than the millennials’ way of referring to an expert.
 You know about your business more than anyone else in the community does; by sharing your expertise, opinions, and knowledge, you become the go-to person.
-When you become the go-to person, you increase your brand recognition and subsequently grow your business.
+When you become the go-to person, you increase your brand recognition and, subsequently, grow your business.

 How do you actually become a thought leader?
 Here are two simple questions to ask yourself: